CPHS/OPHS Glossary of Terms

 Regulations:

-The contractual rules and procedures governing sponsored research
+The contractual rules and procedures governing sponsored research projects.

 Related: